Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Motion Planning

 \subsection{Online Motion Planner}

 The global path planner in Section \ref{GPP} computes a static obstacle-free path $S$.
-It does not delve into the motion constraints of the MMRs, dynamic obstacle avoidance, and the collision among the MMRs.
-We formulate an online motion planner as a constrained nonlinear optimization problem incorporating kinodynamic constraints.
-It uses the smoothed global reference trajectory $p_r(c_t)$ as an initial guess.
-The motion planner computes the optimal motion for the MMRs by solving the optimization problem in Eqn. \ref{lo}.
-The online motion planner solves the optimization problem in receding horizons for $N_h$ horizon segment with time $T_h$ to reduce the computational burden.
-The MMRs execute the computed motion plan of a horizon for an execution time $T_e$ $(T_e < T_h)$.
-We choose the execution time $T_e$ so that the computation time for a horizon is guaranteed to be less than $T_e$, and the MMRs can start the next plan once it finishes executing the current plan.
+It does not delve into the motion constraints of the MMRs, dynamic obstacle avoidance, and the collision among the MMRs but provide the global references.
+We propose an online motion planner as a constrained nonlinear optimization problem incorporating kinodynamic constraints.
+It uses the smoothed global reference trajectory $p_r(c_t)$ as an initial guess to eliminate the local stuck.
 The online motion planning optimization is given as